-A new, or reinvigorated, trend circling the corporate real estate world is satellite offices.
+A reinvigorated discussion in the corporate real estate world is satellite offices.
 When companies moved to remote work operations, many offices became vacant.
-With the realization that employees can achieve the same level of productivity at home, one central office is not expected to be the norm for every company moving forward.
+With the realization that some employees may achieve similar levels of productivity at home, one central office may not be an assumed norm anymore.

 There will be some new challenges that companies will have to deal with if they decide satellite offices make sense for them.
 Often they’re located outside of the downtown area and designed to cater to a smaller group of employees, which makes building a positive company culture a little trickier.

 Before the pandemic-induced push to to remote work, people often made their desk their own with pictures of their families and accumulations of trinkets.
 They also had access to any and all supplies needed to get their work done.

 For people who transitioned to remote work, they were able to work in whatever space in their home was most conducive to them being successful.
 Lots of employers helped out their employees by providing stipends, supplies and other forms of support so that home offices could be as comfortable as possible.